Royal Palace of Aranjuez: History

-This was the last grand event to be held in Aranjuez, as Maria Christina of Austria the monarch's second wife, his son Alfonso XIII and his wife Victoria Eugenie of Battenberg all preferred the Royal Palace of La Granja de San Ildefonso for their royal holidays.
+This was the last grand event to be held in Aranjuez, as Maria Christina of Austria the monarch's second wife, his son Alfonso XIII and his wife Victoria Eugenie of Battenberg all preferred the Palacio de la Magdalena and Miramar Palace for their royal holidays.

 Design

 The palace is the centerpiece set of a royal estate.
 To the north are former potager gardens, now agricultural land intersected by geometric tree-lined "royal rides" which are now open to the public and mostly pedestrian walkways.
 To the east are a trident of paved roads (Reina, Principe & Infantas) along which the nobility erected family residences.
 To the west are a matching trident of rural tracks, one of which was the royal access road lined by barracks (now ruined).

 Furthest from the palace is an open area, the Raso de Estrella, the site of the original hunting lodge and now a festival ground.
 The original railway station was also here, before it was relocated further west of the current site.
-Some of the former railway sidings - now a car park for commuters - are also still discernible.
+Some of the former railway sidings – now a car park for commuters – are also still discernible.
 Directly in front of the palace is the oval lawn surrounded by monumental stone benches.
 The tourist mini-train stop is near there.
 To the south is the Plaza de Parejas, an open sandy area surrounded by various palace dependencies described below.

 Plaza de Parejas

 The south of the palace is a large open square known as Plaza de las Parejas in reference to equestrian events formerly held there.
 (The nobility competed or paraded in pairs or parejas).

-It is defined on the east by a Renaissance-style two-story building, which was the auxiliary dependence of the palace (Casa de Caballeros y Oficios - now the local law courts and tax offices).
+It is defined on the east by a Renaissance style two-story building, which was the auxiliary dependence of the palace (Casa de Caballeros y Oficios – now the local law courts and tax offices).
 To the west a warehouse area, servant halls and (after the fire) a separate kitchen-house (Casa de Fogones).
-In front - facing the palace (later a hotel) is the Casa del Principe de Paz, intended to be the residence of Manuel Godoy.
+In front – facing the palace (later a hotel) is the Casa del Principe de Paz, intended to be the residence of Manuel Godoy.

 The palace consists of two floors.
 The ground level is lit by windows crowned by semicircular arches, while the upper floor opens onto balconies with iron railings.
 The central body of the palace rises to a third level surmounted by a pediment bearing the shield of Ferdinand VI.
 At the sides of the shield are engraved two inscriptions.
 The left one reads "Philippus II / Institvit / Philippus V / provexit" (initiated by Philip II and continued by Philip V).
 The right one reads " Ferdinandu / VI Pius Felix / Consummavit / An MDCCLII" (Completed in 1752 by the faithful and devout Ferdinand VI).